ilkkamtk/hybridisovellukset/Week4/advanced-state-management.md

 16. Add the `handleLike` function to the like button's `onClick` event.
 17. Use `likeState.count` to show the number of likes and `likeState.userLike` to conditionally render `like` or `unlike` to the like button.
 18. Test the like button.
-You can use the `like` and `unlike` buttons in the `SingleView` component to test the like functionality.
+You can use the `like` and `unlike` buttons in the `SingleView`/`Single` component to test the like functionality.

 ## Submit